H2020-newTRENDs/FLEX/README.md

 #### 2.1 Songmin

-- generate the hot water demand profile table
+- generate the hot water demand profile
-- calculate the energy demand for hot water

 #### 2.2 Thomas

-- try some optimization examples
-- dynamic COP: update it in the database
+- check hot water demand and give Songmin the annual energy consumption (part 1 and part 2)
+- put COP horizontally (air heating, water heating, air hot water, water hot water)
+- add smart appliances
-- communicate with Philipp and start trying to set up the optimization model
+- communicate with Philipp and start trying to set up the optimization model --> optimize weeks/months/year

 #### 2.3 Philipp

-- work on the "B3\_Building.py"
-- update building parameter tables --> ID_BuildingOption table
+- give building parameters to Thomas --> ID_BuildingOption table
-- write to Giacomo for a profile with heating and cooling for validation
+- write to Giacomo for a profile with heating and cooling for validation, and how the hot water is covered
+- communicate with Thomas and start trying to set up the optimization model

 ### 5 Questions to discuss